mitre/oldcpsa/README.txt

 CPSA attempts to enumerate all essentially different executions possible for a cryptographic protocol.
 We call them the shapes of the protocol.
-Naturally occurring protocols have only finitely many, indeed very few shapes.
-Authentication and secrecy properties are easy to determine from them, as are attacks and anomalies.
+Many naturally occurring protocols have only finitely many, indeed very few shapes.
+Authentication and secrecy properties are easy to determine from them, as are attacks and anomalies, and an auxiliary tool reads off strongest authentication and secrecy goals from the shapes.

 For each input problem, the CPSA program is given some initial behavior, and it discovers what shapes are compatible with it.